 - When creating a point, line, or polygon map note, type a name for the note and any additional information in the Notes field.
 When creating a text map note, specify the text for the note.

 If a name is specified for point, line, and polygon map notes, they are labeled with the contents of the Name field.
 You can change the label style or the field.
-Under Feature Layer, on the Labeling tab, in the Layer group, click Labeling to control whether labels are drawn.
+On the Feature Layer tab set, click the Labeling tab.
+In the Layer group, click Label to control whether labels are drawn.
 To learn more, see Labeling basics.

 - Optionally, in the Create Features pane, choose a construction method to add notes directly into the map or scene.
 See Create point and multipoint features or Create annotation features.